-5.8.2 Oil and Gas Metrics
+Oil and Gas Metrics

-5.8 BOEs and McfGEs

-Section 5.14 of NI 51-101 sets out requirements that apply ifto all oil and gas metrics, including the disclosure of reserves or resources other than reserves by a reporting issuer chooses to make disclosure using units of equivalency such as BOEs or McGEs.
-The requirements include prescribed methods of calculation and cautionary disclosure as to the possible limitations of those calculations.
-Section 13A commonly used conversion ratio in the oil and gas industry is 6 Mcf of gas to 1 bbl of oil.
+5.8.2 BOEs and McfGEs Section 5.14 of NI 51-101 sets out requirements that apply to all oil and gas metrics, including the disclosure of reserves or resources other than reserves by a reporting issuer using units of equivalency such as BOEs or McfGEs.
+A commonly used conversion ratio in the oil and gas industry is 6 Mcf of gas to 1 bbl of oil.
 If a reporting issuer uses a 6 Mcf to 1 bbl ratio, in order to satisfy paragraph 5.14(1)(d) of NI 51-101, the reporting issuer should provide a cautionary statement to the following effect: